carled7/css-html_webpage_module-6/README.md

 # css-html_webpage_module-6
- This project is part of a Web Dev course
+ This project is part of a Web Dev course created by Igor Oliveira.

  It was meant to follow a design that uses all the elements presented in the course.
  This is the template created: